 Arie Havelaar and Trudy Wassenaar presented “Whole Genome Sequencing – Application in Quantitative Microbial Risk Assessment” as part of the USDA Food Safety and Inspection Service Science and Technology Seminar Series, with participation by the Interagency Risk Assessment Consortium in October 2017.

-In collaboration with the UF Tropical Conservation and Development Program, TCDsg, and Fisheries and Aquatic Sciences, we are co-sponsoring the 11/7/17 Tropilunch.
+In collaboration with the UF Tropical Conservation and Development Program, TCDsg, and Fisheries and Aquatic Sciences, we co-sponsored the 11/7/17 Tropilunch.
 Today’s talk is by Dr. Edward Allison of the University of Washington: Snakes, Crocodiles, and Markets: Conservation, Livelihoods, and Wildlife Trade on Cambodia’s Tonle Sap.
 The talk begins at 12:45 in Grinter 376.
 We will be hosting the free graduate student pizza lunch on 11/8/17 with Dr. Allison from 12-2 in 185 Rogers Hall.

 Gerrit Hoogenboom traveled to Bangkok, Thailand in September 2017 to conduct a Small Farm Precision Agriculture Workshop “A Training Program on DSSAT v4.6 and CropDSS tool” at the Sakhon Rice Research Center and gave an invited presentation at the Small Farm Precision Agriculture Seminar sponsored by the Thai Research Foundation.